-In the example above, a laboratory analyst based in Barbados explained that their familiarity providing technical expertise on Codex standards left them uncertain regarding the relevance of a ‘Chilean’ model.
+In the example above, a neutral participant based in Barbados explained that their familiarity providing technical expertise on Codex standards left them uncertain regarding the relevance of a ‘Chilean’ model.
 These types of comments were common and highlight the association of Codex within the (food) standards process.
 No respondent in this study questioned the legitimacy of Codex to influence the proceedings, unlike the legitimacy of other bodies such as the Healthy Caribbean Coalition and PAHO.
 While this is unsurprising, given the central role Codex plays within the international (food) standards regime, it is worth noting again here that FOPL in the Caribbean did not begin as a standard – it began as a public health policy.
 So, while the respondents interviewed as part of the national and regional standards processes questioned some actors’ interests, motivations and influence, Codex (and other trade-related actors) were exempt from questions of legitimacy.

-As demonstrated in the matrix below, there was a stronger relationship between who was viewed as legitimate (or not) and the participant’s familiarity with the process than there was between whether they were a public or private actor.
-This is not unsurprising.
-When participants had been involved in previous, different standard revisions or formulations they had experienced deferring to Codex authority.
-In a similar vein, most standards are not so explicitly health-related, and so the Ministries of Health are less frequent relevant stakeholders to standards, resulting in less familiarity than their counterparts in other departments (e.g. consumer affairs and trade).
-However, given these participants are policy analysts or technical officers for their departments, they are receptive to the authority afforded to Codex through institutional structures.
-PAHO is also a central authority in their work and so they additionally accept PAHO as a legitimate actor generally and its authority to dictate thresholds for FOPL.
-Representatives of health ministries showed how some participants viewed PAHO as legitimate, but that did not mean they perceived Codex as illegitimate.
-While PAHO’s legitimacy in the process was tested, Codex’s by comparison was always accepted.